ubicomplab/rPPG-Toolbox/README.md

 Here are some explanation of parameters:
 * #### TOOLBOX_MODE:
   * `train_and_test`: train on the dataset and use the newly trained model to test.
   * `only_test`: you need to set INFERENCE-MODEL_PATH, and it will use pre-trained model initialized with the MODEL_PATH to test.
-  * `signal method`: use signal methods to predict rppg BVP signal and calculate heart rate.
 * #### TRAIN / VALID / TEST / SIGNAL DATA:
   * `DATA_PATH`: The input path of raw data
   * `CACHED_PATH`: The output path to preprocessed data.
 This path also houses a directory of .csv files containing data paths to files loaded by the dataloader.
 This filelist (found in default at CACHED_PATH/DataFileLists).
 These can be viewed for users to understand which files are used in each data split (train/val/test)